Excellence in Physiotherapy. Welcome to Physioworks Health Group Camberwell.

 • Occupational Injury Management

-Physioworks Health Group Directors Andrew Dalwood and David Francis are two of only ten practicing Specialist Musculoskeletal Physiotherapist in Melbourne.
+Physioworks Health Group Directors Andrew Dalwood and David Francis are two leading Specialist Musculoskeletal Physiotherapists* practicing in Melbourne.

-Co-Directors Andrew Dalwood FACP and David Francis FACP are trained as Specialist Musculoskeletal Physiotherapists, meaning they are highest qualified to best assess your requirements.
+Co-Directors Andrew Dalwood FACP and David Francis FACP are trained as Specialist Musculoskeletal Physiotherapists*, meaning they are highest qualified to best assess your condition.

 Specialist Musculoskeletal Physiotherapists have undertaken advanced specialty training and undergone rigorous oral and clinical examinations to be awarded Fellowship in the Australian College of Physiotherapists (FACP).
 Accordingly, Specialist Musculoskeletal Physiotherapists are recognised by their fellowship status indicated by the lettering F.A.C.P.
-Currently, there are approximately 100 Specialist Physiotherapists in Australia, and only ten practicing Specialist Musculoskeletal Physiotherapists in Melbourne, two of whom are the Directors of the Physioworks Health Group.
-As leaders in their field, Andrew Dalwood and David Francis offer the highest level of expertise in assessing, treating and managing complex and difficult musculoskeletal problems with specialist physiotherapy treatments.
-This expertise extends to providing patients, doctors, health professionals, insurers and legal practitioners with advanced diagnosis, management plans, expert opinions and evaluation of complex cases.
+Currently, there are approximately 100+ Specialist Musculoskeletal Physiotherapists in Australia, two of whom are the Directors of the Physioworks Health Group.
+As leaders in their field, Andrew Dalwood and David Francis offer the highest level of expertise in assessing, treating and managing complex and difficult musculoskeletal problems.
+This expertise extends to providing patients, doctors, health professionals, insurers and legal practitioners with advanced diagnosis, management plans, expert opinions and evaluation of complex cases. *As awarded by Fellowship in the Australian College of Physiotherapists in 2009.

 Specialist Musculoskeletal Physiotherapists have undertaken advanced specialty training and undergone rigorous oral and clinical examinations to be awarded Fellowship in the Australian College of Physiotherapists (FACP).